SL-Labs/Openshift/README.md

 Its a segregated user space env for running our application.
 This is made possible with the help of the below linux features

-* Namespace --> Generally used to isolate process to hide containers and protect system resources making it invisible to other containers and avoid interaction between each containers.Docker creates namespace for each containers.
+*Namespace:* Generally used to isolate process to hide containers and protect system resources making it invisible to other containers and avoid interaction between each containers.Docker creates namespace for each containers.

-* CGroups (Controll Groups) -->  Creates partition for the set of process to limit and make sure that the resources are available only for that particular container and its not stealing too much resources from the host machine which will end of performance issue and resource failures to the host machine
+*CGroups (Controll Groups):* Creates partition for the set of process to limit and make sure that the resources are available only for that particular container and its not stealing too much resources from the host machine which will end of performance issue and resource failures to the host machine

-* SELinux --> This is used to protect the access between each containers and also between containers to host machine.
+*SELinux:* This is used to protect the access between each containers and also between containers to host machine.

 Container are not new concepts but dockers made it easy, friendly and usable.